 Browsing vs Surfing

 Whether you are looking for the meaning of a word or information on any topic, you need the help of a browser such as Microsoft’s Internet Explorer, Firefox, Safari, Chrome, and so on.
-You also need the help of a search engine like Yahoo, Google, Bing, and MSN, and so on to take you to their main server from where they come up with results that are most relevant to your search.
-For example, when you double click Chrome, you get to your search engine like Google.
+You also need the help of a search engine like Yahoo, Google, Bing, MSN and so on to take you to their main server from where they come up with results that are most relevant to your search.
+For example, when you double-click Chrome, you get to your search engine like Google.
 Now you need to type keywords to get the most relevant information or the URL of the website if you know it.
-For example, if you want to know the latest about your favorite celebrity, you just type his or her name and the search engine comes up with all the results containing latest information about him.
-But if you are looking for knowledge on some science subject, you just need to type about the topic and the search engines come up with information that is close to what you are looking for and you can yourself get through a maze of information by clicking on links and get to what you are finally looking for.
+For example, if you want to know the latest about your favorite celebrity, you just type his or her name, and the search engine comes up with all the results containing the latest information about him.
+But if you are looking for knowledge on some science subject, you just need to type the topic and the search engines come up with information that is close to what you are looking for and you can yourself get through a maze of information by clicking on links and get to what you are finally looking for.

-What is the difference Between browsing and Surfing
+What is the difference between Browsing and Surfing?

-• Browsing and surfing are terms commonly used to refer to the process of getting on to the internet and finding our way through millions of websites to what we are looking for.
+Browsing and surfing are terms commonly used to refer to the process of getting onto the internet and finding our way through millions of websites to what we are looking for.
 Browsing has come into use because of browsers that help us connect to the servers of search engines.
 Whether browsing or surfing, we perform the same activities of watching documents, listening to music, or watching videos or movies on the internet.